Will Croatia’s latest shot at World Cup glory ease slowdown? | bne IntelliNews

 Croatia has made it out of the group stage of the 2022 World Cup in Qatar, keeping hopes of a repeat of its spectacular performance in the last championship four years ago very much alive.

-The goalless draw against Belgium — ranked the second team in the world by FIFA — on December 1 came at a time when Croatia, like the rest of emerging Europe, is feeling the pain from the war in Ukraine, sanctions and rampant inflation.
+The goalless draw against Belgium — ranked the second team in the world by FIFA — on December 1 came at a time when Croatia, like the rest of Emerging Europe, is feeling the pain from the war in Ukraine, sanctions and rampant inflation.

-The country would benefit from a consumer spending boom like the one it experienced in the 2018 tournament, where the national team’s performance dramatically exceeded expectations, making it all the way to the final.
+The country would benefit from a consumer spending boom like the one it experienced in the 2018 tournament, where the national team dramatically exceeded expectations, making it all the way to the final.

 As their team advanced in 2018, Croatians splashed out, spending hundreds of millions of kuna more than during a typical summer month.
 In total, spending during the championship, which lasted from June 14 to July 15, 2018, increased by an estimated HRK2bn (€270mn) on the year.